Intercultural Learning Program

 - The experiential sessions are guided-learning activities that enable you to explore the variety of ways you experience culture in your everyday life (see below for examples of past sessions).

 - Each session is paired with a peer-led discussion group (conducted in person or online) in which participants reflect on their own experience and that of their peers.

-Please note, an introductory workshop must be completed before you may participate in an experiential session.
+Note: An introductory workshop must be completed before you may participate in an experiential session.

 Outbound exchange students can participate in experiential sessions while abroad.
 You will be given instructions to complete a parallel activity and then join the discussion group online.

-Examples of past experiential sessions
+Past experiential sessions

 The Intercultural Learning Program invites expert facilitators to lead students through experiential sessions that include guided activities and discussions.
 Here are some examples of sessions that ILP students have participated in in the past:

 Urban Landscapes – Students were asked to (re-)imagine the city landscapes they interact with on an everyday basis and discover the cultural expressions hidden within them through field sketches.

 Museum Cultures – During a day at the Royal Ontario Museum, students engaged with cultural artifacts, curated spaces, and pieces of art using different perspectives and lenses.